moby/moby/man/docker-commit.1.md

     # docker commit -m="Added Apache to Fedora base image" \
       -a="A D Ministrator" 98bd7fc99854 fedora/fedora_httpd:20

+Note that only a-z0-9-_. are allowed when naming images from an existing container.

 ## Apply specified Dockerfile instructions while committing the image
 If an existing container was created without the DEBUG environment variable set to "true", you can create a new image based on that